Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Implementation Details

-For \textit{FiCoCo}, we adopt the LLaVA-1.5-7B/13B models~\cite{Liu:LLaVA-1.5} and employ the following settings: (1) $\lambda=0.35$ in filter stage of \textit{FiCoCo-V}, (2) $\beta=0.6$ in filter stage of \textit{FiCoCo-L}, (3) $\gamma=0.6$ in correlate stage of \textit{FiCoCo-L}, (4) scaling coefficient$=$2 in local penalty strategy, (5) $\varepsilon=0.998$ to determine the token-wise threshold in compress stage.
-We provide sensitivity analyses of these hyperparameters in \cref{suppl:analysis}.
+\textbf{Experimental Setup Details.} For \textit{FiCoCo}, we adopt the LLaVA-1.5-7B/13B models~\cite{Liu:LLaVA-1.5} and employ the following settings: (1) $\lambda=0.35$ in filter stage of \textit{FiCoCo-V}, (2) $\beta=0.6$ in filter stage of \textit{FiCoCo-L}, (3) $\gamma=0.6$ in correlate stage of \textit{FiCoCo-L}, (4) scaling coefficient$=$2 in local penalty strategy, (5) $\varepsilon=0.998$ to determine the token-wise threshold in compress stage.
+We provide sensitivity analyses of these hyperparameters in the latter half of this appendix.
 For the local penalty strategy, we fix a $2\times2$ window across all layers.
 Since the effectiveness of our \textit{FiCoCo} is based on the reliability of attention mechanisms, we delay the token reduction until the attention converges to stability.
 Specifically, in \textit{FiCoCo-V}, the token compression starts at the 12-th layer of the vision encoder, while in \textit{FiCoCo-L}, it starts at the 4-th layer of the LLM.
 All experiments are conducted on a single A800 80GB GPU.